 2. Gainesville Hawthorne State Trail

-16 miles of paved bike trail with plenty of shade that also allows you to explore Paynes Prairie Preserve State Park.
+16 miles of paved bike trail with plenty of shade allows you to explore Paynes Prairie Preserve State Park.
 It’s very scenic with lots of trees, curved paths, and overlooks of the wildlife.

 Scenic Trails in Central Florida

 Best way to explore the Orlando Wetlands Park!
 Bikers have been known to see plenty of alligators and other wildlife.

 The West Orange Trail is bikers favorite, and it features 22 miles.
 This bike trail is an up and down of rolling hills and scenic views of rural and urban areas along the way.